 Now it’s time to create the front.
 Using 1/4 inch plywood, cut to 61 inches wide and 45 inches tall, I measured the opening for the electric insert.
 I used a straight edge and my jigsaw to cut the opening and then attached the whole piece with my nailgun.
 Then, I repeated the same steps for the sides.
 However, for the side next to the built-in, I cut the side almost in half and only permanently attached the front piece (more on this later).
 Once the front is attached, screw the fireplace in and attached the glass front according to Touchstone instructions.

 I also used 1×2’s to create a simple design across the front and cover the seams from the plywood on each corner.
-The 1×2’s were also used to frame out the built-ins, so now everything is tied together.
-On one side of the fireplace, the side is wedged into place instead of being nailed or permanently attached.
+The 1×2’s were used to frame out the built-ins, so now everything is tied together.
+On one side of the fireplace, the side is wedged into place instead of being permanently attached.
 I left this opening so that we can access the electrical for the fireplace and our tv components (they are in the mantel) when we need to.
-Now, the entire fireplace doesn’t have to be disassembled just to gain access.
+Now, the entire fireplace doesn’t need to be disassembled to gain access.

-Overall I am so happy with the way this DIY modern fireplace turned out.
+Overall I am so happy with this DIY modern fireplace.
 The Touchstone electric insert is awesome too!
 There are so many different options from the color of the flames, the strength of the fire, and heat or no heat.
-Sometimes we turn it on just for the pretty colors!
-Later this week, I will be sharing all the details on the DIY mantel!
+Sometimes we turn it on just for the pretty colors.
+Next, check out our DIY fireplace mantel with storage!